 Prof Rachel Gibson

 A Professor of Political Science, Rachel is an expert on the impact of New Media on political parties, campaigns and elections.
-She Directs the University’s Institute for Social Change and recently completed an ESRC Professorial Fellowship to investigate e-campaigning and citizen participation in comparative perspective.
-She has been a Principal Investigator on the Australian Election Study (AES) and the Australian Survey of Social Attitudes (AuSSA) and has held a number of international research and teaching positions at Universities in Australia, Germany and Spain.
+She directs the Cathie Marsh Institute for Social Research (CMI) and in 2015 worked with the British Election Study team to produce a study of social media use during the UK 2015 General election.
+She was a co-investigator of the 2016 Australian Election Study (AES) has held a number of international research and teaching positions at Universities in Australia, Germany and Spain.

 Dr Olga Onuch

 Dr Onuch is a leading expert in Ukrainian and Argentine politics.
 She conducts comparative study of protest politics, political behaviour and institutions, and good governance in democratizing states in Latin American and Eastern Europe.
 Her research has appeared in the Washington Post, The Times, BBC, ITV, Al Jazeera, AFP, among others.

 Prof Dave Richards

 A Professor of Public Policy, Dave's main research interests are in British politics, Australian politics, public policy, governance, globalisation, state theory and political biography.
 His current research addresses themes of democracy and accountability, leaks and whistle blowing in government, institutions and crisis and the role of political biography in political analysis.